floodfx/jsx2ttl/README.md

 ## Running
 There are a couple of scripts you can run to see the project in action.
  * `bun plugin` - Preloads the `jsx2ttlPlugin` into the bun runtime, which parses the TSX file before it is imported and converts it into a TTL-based Template object.
- * `bun output` - Outputs the transpiled TTL-based code into `/out` directory for inspection.
+ * `bun direct` - Outputs the transpiled TTL-based code into `/out` directory for inspection.
  * `bun test` - Runs `src/tests/plugin_test.ts` which builds and snapshots the transpiled TTL-based code.
 These